 In addition, the school has 10 Teacher Assistants.
-Our Professional Staff are all members and certified by the PSA (Professional Skaters Association).
-Two are Master rated with the PSA.
+Our Professional staff are all members and certified by the PSA (Professional Skaters Association) and five are Master rated with the PSA.
 All HSSTA instructors are members of US Figure Skating.
-Several are members of, and certified Judges for the Ice Skating Institute at the Gold and Silver level.
 The Skating School Director was recognized by the US Figure Skating (USFS), as one of four finalists for Developmental Coach of the Year, and has been inducted into the Madison County Athletic Hall of Fame.
 All our instructors attend annual workshops, seminars, and national conferences to pursue continuing education and ratings.
 Our Coaches have had more than 40 skaters qualify for USFS National Championships and International Competitions.
 More than 25 medals were won at the national and international level.
 In addition, skaters represented the Huntsville Regional, Sectional, and National competition since 1971.

 For additional information or questions please call:

 The HSSTA has Beginner Classes for children and adults all year long.
 You can start as soon as you're ready and continue until you reach your skating goal.
 Visit our Class page to determine which class would work best for you!

 Group classes are a great way to learn basic skating skills, but you can hire a private coach for supplemental lessons at any time!
 Private lessons take place during one of our Freestyle sessions.

 Some things to look for in a coach are personality, teaching style, teaching experience, skating background and technical know-how.

 Join the club to make friends, go to competitons, perform in ice shows and exhibitions and take skating tests.
 It's a blast!

 The test structure is a ladder of proficiency tests designed to encourage skill development and measure skill mastery.